 Did you try it yet?

-On Monday we talked about the powerfully effective, two-front attack on writers block that got me through my writing fears this week and actually working on my WIP, the Writers of The Future contest story.
+On Monday we talked about the powerfully effective, two-front attack on writers block that got me through my writing fears this week.

 Today I’m sharing a few of the challenges I encountered with the writers block-busting method I discovered this week that finally got me working daily on that story.
 The reason I’m sharing these potential challenges is not to be negative but to help you overcome them.

 Because every writing method has its challenges, even the one-two punch approach.
 And it’s stupid, but foreseeing the potential problems kept me from trying the method for longer than I’m proud to admit.

 Because when I finally did give this method a shot, it worked so well for my writing that I wish I’d started with it in the first place.

 (If you haven’t read part one of the one-two punch writing series yet, go ahead and read it now.
 I know.
 We need to work on the name.
 But, for now, read the article to find out why this approach works with our writer psychology instead of against it.)